-Explore and identify opportunities to address the operating deficit for the Post-1996 Program project operation revenues and explore various options for cost savings.h Continue to address the collection of historical rental arrears
+Explore and identify opportunities to address the operating deficit for the Post-1996 Program project operation revenues and operating expenses and may also want to identify opportunities to increase revenues and explore various options for cost savings.h

 Housing is presently dependent on generating sufficient revenues to meet our operating expenses and housing repairs and maintenance requests.
 By continuing to experience deficits TteS needs to access our own source revenue to subsidize the housing on our reserve.